 Child custody and visitation lawyers help to determine how custody is handled.
 While a number of factors go into the decision, ultimately the goal is to work in the best interests of the child.
 Working with a good child custody law firm can help make sure that everything goes smoothly.

 If you’re searching for child custody and visitation lawyers in the Wheeler County, TX area, then call Attorney Copp.
 As a child custody attorney, she understands that every case and client is different.
 Because of this, she’ll take the time to listen carefully to the particulars of your case.
 This way, she can help to determine what the best course of action is for the child.
 Additionally, she can make sure you get the sort of personalized attention and support you deserve.
-So, call today and get a free consultation.
+So, call today and get a consultation.

 Can a Child be Forced to Visit a Parent in Texas?